 Treatment of spinal stenosis

 Stenosis can occur in different parts of the spine but is most common in the lumbar spine.
-Statistically, narrowing in the spine areas is most common in older and elderly patients whose spinal structures have undergone age-related changes.
+Statistically, narrowing in the spine is most common in older and elderly patients whose spinal structures have undergone age-related changes.

 Spinal stenosis treatment, in turn, depends on how severe the pathology is and which related health problems this disease creates.